 Frequently Asked Questions

 Chancellor Jones announced the creation of the Call to Action to Address Racism & Social Injustice Research Program in July 2020.
-Recognizing the critical need for universities across our nation to prioritize research focused on systemic racial inequities and injustices that exist not only in our communities but in higher education itself, the Call to Action to Address Racism & Social Injustice Research Program will provide support for academic research and the expansion of community-based knowledge that advances the understanding of systemic racism and generationally embedded racial disparity.
+The initiative prioritizes research focused on systemic racial inequities and injustices that exist not only in our communities but in higher education itself.
 The original announcement was sent to the campus community in a Massmail on July 27, 2020.

 How much is the university investing in this program?